whilefalse841/SRL-Car-Controller/README.md

 4. Select a detected car.
 5. Wait for the connection to establish.

 If something fails, retry or manually pair the car in Windows Bluetooth settings.
-The initial connection can be unreliable at times.
+The initial connection can be unreliable at times but works fine once connected.